georgypv/jobs-scraper-selenium-kafka-mysql/README.md

 To run the script:

+0. Make sure that you've created a database and a table like showed in `SQL/create-table-HH-vacancies.sql`
 1. Run Zookeeper and Kafka in the background
 2. Run `python scrape-and-send-to-kafka.py [KEYWORD TO SERACH JOBS] [NUMBER OF PAGES TO SCRAPE] [NAME OF KAFKA TOPIC] [VERBOSE (0 OR 1)]`
 3. Run `python read-kafka-and-insert.py [NAME OF KAFKA TOPIC] [NAME OF SQL TABLE] [VERBOSE (0 OR 1)]`